Solomon R. Guggenheim Museum: Annex

 A ten-story tower at the museum's northeastern corner, with offices, artist's studios and apartments, included in Wright's 1951 plan for the museum, was a rectangular structure, aligned on a north–south axis; it would have contained porches at each story on the northern and southern elevations.
 Wright's original plan for the tower went unrealized, largely for financial reasons, until the 1990–1992 renovation and expansion.
-Instead William Wesley Peters designed a shorter wing on the site in 1968, with two double-height floors.
+Wright's son-in-law William Wesley Peters instead designed a shorter wing on the site in 1968, with two double-height floors.
 This wing was made of concrete, with relief carvings of squares and octagons on its facade, and housed the museum's library, storage space and the Thannhauser Gallery.
 Its steel framework could accommodate the weight of six additional stories if it were expanded.

 Gwathmey Siegel & Associates designed a 10-story annex that was built during the 1990s renovation.
 The annex, measuring 32 ft wide and 135 ft tall, uses the 1968 wing's steel framework.
 During the renovation, Gwathmey Siegel removed the 1968 concrete facade and replaced it with a limestone grid.
 They analyzed Wright's original sketches when they designed the tower.